rwolt/photo-tagging-game/README.md

-# Waldo - A Photo Tagging Game
+# Pixel Hunt - A Photo Tagging Game

-Waldo is a search and find game.
+Pixel hunt is a search and find game.
 Users compete to tag a list of characters in the shortest time possible.

 ## Technologies Used
 * React
-* Firebase
 * Firestore
+* Firebase Cloud Storage